getsolus/solus-site.github.io/content/blog/2018-01-30-upgrades-cleanups-and-optimizations.md

 To say the cleanup effort has been successful would be an understatement.
 Over 200 repositories have either been renamed for consistency (like `AccountsService` to `accountsservice`) or removed (for example, `libwnck-1` or `spidermonkey`).

-Furthermore, thanks to the prefixless package name support in ypkg, we're now able to have more flexibility in how we split packages, instead of being limited to splitting for suffix names like `-devel` or `-utils` (`nfs-utils` as an example).
+Furthermore, thanks to the prefix-less package name support in ypkg, we're now able to have more flexibility in how we split packages, instead of being limited to splitting for suffix names like `-devel` or `-utils` (`nfs-utils` as an example).
 This means packages like `vala` can be converted and split up into packages like `libvala` or `valadoc`.
 Here's a shortened example below:

 ``` yaml
 name        : vala